 - Property damage you cause: Damage to a third party’s property isn’t covered by gap insurance.

-- Damage to your car that isn’t your fault doesn’t result in a total loss: Even if your car sustains severe damage, gap insurance will only cover it if it is considered a total loss and you can no longer drive it.
-The other driver’s property damage liability would pay for damage to your car.
-Or, collision insurance would cover it, regardless of fault.
-In both cases, gap insurance would not cover the claim because the car wouldn’t be declared totaled.
+- Damage that isn’t your fault and doesn’t result in a total loss: Even if your car sustains severe damage, gap insurance will only cover it if it is considered a total loss.
+If the other driver is at fault, their property damage liability should repair your car, or your collision insurance would cover it.
+In both cases, gap insurance would not cover the claim because the car wouldn’t be totaled.

 Will gap insurance pay your deductible?

-The answer depends upon your gap insurance policy.
-Some policies pay the deductible and some don’t.
-When it pays the primary insurance deductible amount, the deductible amount isn’t actually reimbursed back to you.
+When it does pay the primary insurance deductible amount, the deductible amount isn’t reimbursed.
 Instead, the primary insurance deductible is taken from the payout of your totaled vehicle and covered as part of your unpaid loan balance, which gap insurance pays.

 How do you get gap insurance for cars?

-- The bank or financial institution that loaned you the money to buy the car
+- The bank or financial institution holding your car loan

 - The dealership where you bought the car